 The recipe for a unique culinary experience should always include a bite of something iconic.

-- PA Dutch Country’s whoopie pie, shoofly pie, chow-chow (a sweet-and-sour relish made from cabbage), scrapple (loaf-pressed pork scraps, cornmeal, and flour), and Fasnacht (a type of donut).
+- Lancaster’s Dutch Cuisine whoopie pie, shoofly pie, chow-chow (a sweet-and-sour relish made from cabbage), scrapple (loaf-pressed pork scraps, cornmeal, and flour), and Fasnacht (a type of donut).

 - Drown a plate of pancakes with maple syrup (“the nectar of the gods”) tapped right in Northwestern PA.

-- Savor farm-raised-elk burgers at Medix, Benezette, and Weedville hotels in the PA Wilds.
+- Savor farm-raised elk burgers at Medix and Benezette hotels in the PA Wilds.

-- Crunch the maple popcorn at Loch’s in Springville.
+- Crunch the maple popcorn and other maple-infused treats at Loch’s in Springville.

 - Sample anything and everything apple from Adams County, where 20,000 of its acres are dedicated to fruit production, or attend the annual National Apple Harvest Festival in October.